Auditing Crypto Completeness: The Wallets You Didn't Disclose (2026)

 Good record-keeping helps

-A controlled, documented register of every wallet/exchange account, with controls over wallet creation, gives the auditor a defined population and reduces undisclosed-wallet risk (the discipline behind a piste d'audit fiable).
-It does not replace the auditor's procedures but makes the assertion more supportable.
-Entity's responsibility; conclusion the auditor's.
+A controlled, documented register of every wallet and exchange account, with controls over wallet creation, gives the auditor a defined population and reduces undisclosed-wallet risk (the discipline behind a piste d'audit fiable).
+It does not replace the auditor's procedures, but it makes the assertion more supportable.
+The record-keeping is the entity's responsibility; the conclusion is the auditor's.

 Practical guidance